About Me

 I’m fascinated by the way people think and act in relation to politics.
 I’ve gone from Cote d’Ivoire, Lebanon, Montreal, Toronto, and now Morocco in the aim to better understand it.
 After delving into the theory and historical side of politics with my BA and MA, I focused on big data and language models during my PhD in order to find trends, patterns and causes in the way people behave politically.
 For this reason, my regional expertise lies in the Middle East and North Africa region but my scientific research cuts across various countries.

-In fact, my current research revolves around two topics of social inquiry: protests and migration.
-On the first topic, I am starting a number of projects based on novel measures of protest cycles using both protest event data and social media data.
-I will post updates on these research projects throughout the next few months so stay tuned!
 In the past, I led a team of researchers between political and computer sciences to generate measures of social movement activities and predict events like protests using social media data.
-This work was published in Sociological Methods & Research, and the business side of this project is being formalized into the start-up “Maidan“.
+This work was published in Sociological Methods & Research, and the business side of this project briefly formalized into the start-up “Maidan“.

 My research was generously supported by DFID-UNHCR-World Bank group.
 I was also lucky to count on the support of the University of Toronto–Ontario Graduate Scholarship (OGS)– and the Social Science Research Council of Canada–Joseph-Armand Bombardier Canada Graduate Scholarship Program (Doctoral Scholarship).